 An 18th-century Spanish Baroque painting that has been missing for more than one hundred years has apparently been hiding somewhere in Los Angeles for the past sixty years.

-The artwork is nicknamed “Española,” or, “Spanish Girl” because of the dolled-up child in between a man and a woman who appear to be her parents.
+The artwork is nicknamed “Española”, or “Spanish Girl”, because of the dolled-up child in between a man and a woman who appear to be her parents.
 This work is from a set of sixteen paintings by Miguel Cabrera (c.
 1715-1768), one of the greatest painters in Mexico during his time.
-These paintings are part of the celebrated set of casta, or caste, paintings that depicted and categorize the hierarchy of interracial mixings among Indians, Spaniards, Creoles, and Africans.
+These paintings are part of the celebrated set of casta, or caste, paintings that depict and categorize the hierarchy of interracial mixings among Indians, Spaniards, Creoles, and Africans.

 Las castas.
 Anonymous, 18th century, oil on canvas, 148×104 cm, Museo Nacional del Virreinato, Tepotzotlán, Mexico.

-These paintings were usually commissioned by white elites during the viceroyalty of New Spain in the early 1700’s.
-They were seen as a sort of souvenir that they can bring back to their home country of Spain and show it off to their elite friends.
+These paintings were usually commissioned by white elites during the vice-royalty of New Spain in the early 1700’s.
+They were seen as a sort of souvenir that could be brought back to one’s home country of Spain to show off to elite friends.
 More than 120 casta paintings still exist today, each painted by different artists depicting their different styles.

 Miguel Cabrera, “6.
 From Spaniard and Morisca, Albino Girl,” 1763, oil on canvas.
 (LACMA)